 What is the Beacon Center of Tennessee?

-The Beacon Center, founded as the Tennessee Center for Policy Research, is an independent, nonprofit and nonpartisan research organization based in Nashville, Tennessee.
+The Beacon Center is an independent, nonprofit and nonpartisan research organization based in Nashville, Tennessee.
 The Center’s mission is to change lives through public policy by advancing the principles of free markets, individual liberty, and limited government.

 The Center is dedicated to providing concerned citizens, the media and public leaders with expert empirical research and timely free market policy solutions to public policy issues in Tennessee.
 The Center generates and encourages public policy remedies grounded in the innovations of private enterprise, the ingenuity of individuals, and the ability of active communities to achieve a freer, more prosperous Tennessee.